Healthy Homes Assessment Woodridge

 Insulation Woodridge

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation withstands heat flow.
-The more high the R-value, more effective the insulation.
+The "R" stands for thermal resistance and is a gauge of how well the insulation resists heat flow.
+The more R-value is higher, the better the insulation.

 Woodridge Moisture Ingress & Drainage

-Rental properties must have efficient drainage to remove storm water, surface water and ground water, including an appropriate outfall or runoff.
-Making sure the water has a location to go and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Properties that are rented must have efficient drainage to eliminate rainwater, storm water and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water has a location to go, and it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.

-Alongside a drainage system to avoid moisture ingress, if your apartment has an enclosed gap between your floor and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent water ingress, if the rental is enclosed between the floor and ground, a ground water barrier should be put in place if it is reasonably practicable to do so.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground to stop any moisture present in the ground from rising into the structure.
-It also helps to prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground, in order to block any moisture from the ground from entering the structure.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection